ac615223s5/birdhome/collections/_posts/2024-07-11-climb-to-heaven-1.md

 ## Repetition

 The same way multiplication is like repeated addition and exponentiation is like repeated multiplication, we can have a fourth operation `tetration` that represents repeated exponentiation, and then a fifth operation representing repeated tetration, and so on.
-Lets call the $nth$ operation $*^n$.
+Lets call the nth operation $$*^n$$.

 So using this notation, $$w^{w^{w^{...}}}=w*^4w=w*^52$$.